Insects in the Hallway

 Read The Massachusetts Daily Collegian's article about the Fernald Hall insect collections.

 Live Insect Zoo

-The Fernald Club Insect Zoo is located in the second-floor hallway of Fernald Hall, opposite the Insects in the Hallway display.
-We maintain a variety of live insects and other arthropods for use in educational outreach, and also because they're lots of fun!
+The UMass Insect Zoo, maintained by the Fernald Club, is located in the second-floor hallway of Fernald Hall, opposite the Insects in the Hallway display.
+We keep a variety of live insects and other arthropods in the zoo for educational outreach, and also because they're lots of fun!

-October 2022: The Insect Zoo has recently received many new additions!
-We currently have hissing cockroaches, stick insects, desert beetles, mantids, harlequin beetles, whipspiders, millipedes, and more!
+December 2022: The Insect Zoo has recently received many new additions!
+We currently have hissing and discoid cockroaches, stick insects, desert beetles, mantids, harlequin beetles, baby whipspiders, millipedes, and an orb weaver spider!

-Want to handle our live insects?
+Want to handle the live insects?
 Contact us at email@example.com to set up an insect-handling session.

 Contact us at firstname.lastname@example.org if you are interested in an educational viewing of the collection or want to learn more about it.